 - Place the center channel speaker so that it's at ear level when you're seated.
 If your television is wall-mounted, place the center channel speaker slightly below.
 If your TV rests on a stand or table, place the center channel speaker just above it, and angle the tweeters down towards seated ear level if possible.

-- Using two ceiling speakers is also possible and for some budget atmos compatible amplifiers is the only option.
-They also suggest using in-ceiling speakers with a wide dispersion pattern such as a bi-pole ceiling speaker like Monitor Audio CT265fx.
+- Using two ceiling speakers for Dolby Atmos is also possible and for some budget atmos compatible amplifiers is the only option, this is also often preferred in smaller rooms where 4 ceiling speakers could be impractical.
 If your system can only accommodate one pair of in-ceiling speakers, mount them slightly in front of where you’ll be listening.
 Don’t worry if your speaker placement isn’t perfect, your Atmos-enabled receiver’s auto calibration system will help dial in the sound for optimum performance.
 All ceiling speakers are compatible with Dolby Atmos although bear in mind that quality increases with cost.
 We recommend speakers such as Q Acoustics Qi65CP as a great quality good value ceiling speaker for this purpose.

 If you're installing 5, 6, or 7 ceiling speakers for a home cinema surround sound system: